-Sarah Elton is a bestselling author, journalist and frequent speaker.
+Sarah Elton is a journalist and bestselling author.

 Sarah has written three books.
 Her first book Locavore: From Farmers’ Fields to Rooftop Gardens, How Canadians Are Changing the Way We Eat is a bestseller and won Gold at the Canadian Culinary Book Awards.
 It was also named one of Amazon.ca’s top 50 books of 2010 and is a David Suzuki Foundation Book Club pick.

-Her latest book is for young people ages ten plus and is titled Starting from Scratch: What You Need to Know About Food and Cooking.
+Sarah’s latest book is for young people ages ten plus and is titled Starting from Scratch: What You Need to Know About Food and Cooking.
 This book was shortlisted for both the Canadian Children’s Book Centre Norma Fleck Award for Canadian Children’s Non-Fiction as well as the Ontario Library Association’s Forest of Reading Red Maple Award in 2015.

-Sarah is also a journalist and has written for publications such as Maclean’s Magazine, The Globe and Mail, The New York Times, and TheAtlantic.com.
+Sarah has written for publications such as Maclean’s Magazine, The Globe and Mail, The New York Times, Lucky Peach Magazine and TheAtlantic.com.
 She is the food columnist for CBC Radio One’s Here and Now.
 You can listen to her columns here.

 Sarah speaks regularly at conferences, universities, colleges, libraries and at all sorts of events.
 She has been invited to speak at UC Berkeley’s Graduate School of Journalism as well as at the James Beard House in New York City as part of their Enlightened Eaters series.
-Other past highlights include a TEDX talk at the University of Guelph and a debate alongside Mark Bittman of The New York Times at the Conference Board of Canada Food Summit and an on-stage event with Michael Pollan as part of the 2013 Eden Mills’ Writers’ Festival.
+Other past highlights include a TEDX talk at the University of Guelph, a debate alongside Mark Bittman of The New York Times at the Conference Board of Canada Food Summit and an on-stage event with Michael Pollan as part of the 2013 Eden Mills’ Writers’ Festival.

-Sarah sits on the board of directors of the freedom of expression organization, PEN Canada.
+For six years, Sarah proudly sat on the board of directors of the freedom of expression organization, PEN Canada.
 She is a constant reader, an outdoor enthusiast and lives in Toronto with her family, near the edge of the Don Valley.
 You might see her riding her longjohn style cargo bike around the neighbourhood, on her way to the farmers’ market, to yoga class or to the library.